teal-language/tl/README.md

 * `tl run script.tl` will run a Teal script.
 * `tl check module.tl` will type check a Teal module, report any errors and quit.
-* `tl gen module.tl` will type check a Teal module, and if there's no errors, generate a `module.lua` file in plain Lua with all type annotations stripped.
+* `tl gen module.tl` will type check a Teal module, and if there's no syntax errors, generate a `module.lua` file in plain Lua with all type annotations stripped.